Mei Semones

-Mei Semones is an American jazz-influenced indie rock musician producing lyrics in English and Japanese.
-Semones was named by Paste as "The Best of What's Next" in 2024., and has received praise from Flea of the Red Hot Chili Peppers.
+Mei Semones (born 2000) is an American musician.
+Her musical style incorporates jazz pop and indie rock influences, with lyrics in both English and Japanese.

 Early life

-Semones was born in 2000 in Ann Arbor, Michigan.
-Semones' mother is Japanese, and during summer breaks they would travel to Japan to study and visit her grandmother.
-Encouraged by her grandmother, she studied the piano growing up, but ultimately switched to the guitar at the age of eleven.
-In high school, she joined the award-winning Community High School jazz program, which led her to study at Berklee College of Music, where she majored in professional music.
+Semones was born in 2000 in Ann Arbor, Michigan, to a father from Ohio and a Japanese mother.
+Encouraged by her grandmother, she initially studied piano, but ultimately switched to the guitar at the age of eleven, inspired by a scene in the film Back to the Future in which Marty McFly plays Chuck Berry's Johnny B. Goode.

+Semones joined the Community High School jazz program in high school and later majored in professional music at Berklee College of Music.

 Musical career

-Semones self-released her debut EP, Tsukino, in 2022, during her last semester of college.
-Her style of music, present in this first EP, includes jazz-influenced rock and bilingual lyrics in English and Japanese.
-Later that year she released Sukikirai as a graduating capstone project through Northeastern University's Green Line Records.
+Semones self-released her debut EP, Tsukino, in 2022, during her last semester of college..
+Later that year she released Sukikirai as a graduation project through Northeastern University's Green Line Records.

 In 2024, Semones released her second EP, Kabutomushi, through Bayonet Records.
+Semones was named by Paste as "The Best of What's Next" in 2024.

 In 2025, she released her debut studio album, Animaru.

+In 2026, she released her third EP, Kurage.

+Artistry

+She has described her music as "jazz-influenced indie J-pop".

 Personal life

-Semones was living in Brooklyn as of May 2025.
+Semones currently lives in Brooklyn, New York, where she works part-time at a preschool for Japanese children.
+Her father is an amateur musician who plays the euphonium, guesting on her 2026 EP Kurage.